 My Oak My Mama

-I think of being little and standing next to the giant oak tree in our yard.
-It was *so* big around that I could not wrap my arms around it.
+When I think of an Oak Tree, I think of being little and standing next to the giant oak tree in our yard.
+It was so big that I could not wrap my arms around it.

 I remember looking up at it and seeing it touch the clouds.
-The *giant* limbs standing firm in the wind, while the little limbs sway back and forth.
+The giant limbs stand firm in the wind while the little limbs sway back and forth.

 Then, when I look down, I am standing on the roots.
-These roots are so big, that they are bulging out of the ground.
-I can follow the roots from the base of the tree, for as far as they reach.
+These roots are so big that they are bulging out of the ground.
+I can follow the roots from the tree’s base for as far as they reach.

 This mighty tree may bend, but it never breaks.

 Our oak tree provides shade in the summer.
-It loses its leaves in the fall…..old things pass away.
-By the leaves dying….it allows the sun to shine through the branches and provide heat on a cold day.
-In the spring, new life forms and it begins again.
+It loses its leaves in the fall, and the old things pass away.
+The leaves dying allows the sun to shine through the branches and provide heat on a cold day.
+In the spring, new life forms, and it begins again.

-A tree of strength, honor, and consistency.
+My favorite tree is a tree of strength, honor, and consistency.
 An oak tree to lean on in hard times.
-This oak tree simply brings me joy at just the sight of it or the rustle of the leaves.
+This oak tree brings me joy at the sight or the rustle of the leaves.

-Thank you for being that big, sturdy branch, while I flopped around in the wind.
+Thank you for being that big, sturdy branch while I flopped in the wind.

 You led me to Christ through your faithfulness in your walk.

-Also, for leading me back to Christ when I wandered off and got lost.
+Also, for guiding me back to Christ when I wandered off and got lost.